waqasraza123/crypto-twitter-backend/README.md

 # Mongoose
 is being used to interact with mongodb server

+# JWT Authentication
+/auth/login -> returns accessToken to be used
+/auth/token -> accepts refreshToken and returns a new accessToken
+/auth/logout -> deletes the refreshToken

 One of the goal is to turn it into a npm package
 as a wrapper around coinmarketcap api.
 Generate methods
 and functions for data fetching.